Cholmondeston

 Cholmondeston (/ˈtʃʌmstən/ CHUM-stən) is a village and civil parish in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England.
 The village lies 5 mi to the northwest of Nantwich.
 Nearby villages include Aston juxta Mondrum, Barbridge, Calveley and Wettenhall.
-The Middlewich Branch of the Shropshire Union Canal and the Crewe–Chester railway line run through the civil parish.
+The Middlewich Branch of the Shropshire Union Canal and the Chester and Crewe Railway runs through the civil parish.
 The area is predominantly rural, with a total population of around 150 in 2001, increasing to 175 at the 2011 Census.

 History

 A hoard of 26 Roman coins was found in Cholmondeston, suggesting the possibility of Roman settlement in the area.
 The coins are mainly of the reign of Constantius II, dating from after 348.

 Cholmondeston appears in the Domesday survey of 1086 as Chelmundestone, meaning "Coelmund's Farmstead" or "Village".
 Before the Norman Conquest, it was held by Wulfeva, described as "a free woman", and afterwards by William Malbank (or Malbedeng), the first Baron of Wich Malbank (Nantwich).
 Local historian Frank Latham suggests that it is possible that there was a substantial pre-Conquest village, later deserted.
 The Domesday survey recorded a population of 4.
 At this time, Cholmondeston fell within the Forest of Mondrem, the southern half of Delamere Forest.
-The manor maintained an underforester and also paid frithmote tax, which might have entitled it to certain forest privileges or exempted it from the forest courts.
+The manor maintained an under-forester and also paid frithmote tax, which might have entitled it to certain forest privileges or exempted it from the forest courts.
 The area of the modern civil parish fell within the ancient parish of Acton in the Nantwich Hundred; it was served by St Mary's Church, Acton until 1873.

 Early landowners include the Crewe and Wettenhall families.
 The township was sold by the Earl of Bridgewater to the Werden family in 1686, and by 1800 it had passed to the Drummond family.

 In the 18th century, Methodists were recorded in Cholmondeston, as well as in the adjacent parish of Poole, which John Wesley visited four times between 1751 and 1757.
 Wesley is believed to have stayed at Gates Farm, just inside the Cholmondeston boundary, and he preached in the farm's kitchen.
 A Wesleyan Methodist Chapel was built in Cholmondeston in 1833.
 It was replaced by a later red-brick chapel, built from the Twentieth Century Fund, which opened in 1903.
 The chapel closed in 1973.